jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 All limits in the preceding table apply per region and per AWS account.

-[Limits](http://docs.aws.amazon.com/kms/latest/developerguide/limits.html) in the *AWS Key Management Service Developer Guide*.
+For more information about these limits, see [Limits](http://docs.aws.amazon.com/kms/latest/developerguide/limits.html) in the *AWS Key Management Service Developer Guide*.

 Amazon Kinesis Firehose Limits {#limits-akf}
 ------------------------------